Loading...

 Olis has 50 stations in Iceland.
 The Olis Discount Card gives you 5 ISK off every liter of fuel, free WIFI, discount coffee, a 10% discount at their restaurants, and lots more offers.

-Iceland’s gas stations are not just stops to fill up your cars, they’re are a chance to immerse yourself in the local culture.
 Whether you’re stocking up on essentials at the grocery stores on-site or fuelling up for the next leg of your journey, gas stations in Iceland are convenient places for a range of things.
 Before you hit the road, make sure to check out our guide to driving in Iceland so you’re well-versed in the country’s driving etiquette.
 Safe travels!

-(*All prices are approx. as of April 2024)
+(*All prices are approx. as of June 2025)